 The property should not exceed 10 acres.
-Value cannot be given to agricultural usage (such as crops) or commercial usage - must be residential in nature (and
+Value cannot be given to agricultural usage (such as crops) or commercial usage - must be residential in nature (and appraised as residential) and zoned as a residential property.

 3.6.1.7 Factory-Built And Manufactured Housing